sindresorhus/got/readme.md

 ##### callback(error, data, response)

-Function to be called, when error or data received.
+Function to be called when error or data are received.
 If omitted, a promise will be returned.

 ###### error